 Entry-level rooms have antique-style rolltop baths and rain showers, but if you’re looking for a princely experience, book any of the three historic suites for period furnishings and balconies with city views.
 The beautifully preserved bedroom of the original owner’s wife is located on the ground floor.
 If you take a peek at its bath, you’ll see three taps: ‘cold’, ‘hot’, and ‘perfume’.

 Upon arrival, expect an opulent procession.
 Guests are escorted into the hotel by a gold horse-drawn carriage.
 As part of the turndown service, guests are offered fragrant baths.

 TIP: It’s not recommended to visit India without insurance to cover medical emergencies.
 Make sure you’re covered by finding a policy with TravelInsurance.com.

 Price: Rooms are priced from $5,989 to $12,251 a night.

 Address: Emirates Palace Hotel, West Corniche Road, Abu Dhabi, United Arab Emirates

 The Emirates Palace Hotel makes us want to live the good life.
 Imagine yourself strutting out of your service limo with a pair of luxury sunglasses.
-Decked out in a suit, you smell of Dior and cigar.
+Decked out in a suit, you smell of Dior and cigars.
 A team of butlers takes your coat.
 It’s hard not to fantasize when looking at this three-billion property!